DinoChiesa/get-gcp-access-token/README.md

 ## Decoding tokens

-There is no way to "decode" that token on your own.
-It's just an opaque string of characters to you.
+There is no way to "decode" a GCP access token on your own.
+It kinda looks like it might be a JWT, because it has dot-concatenated sections.
+But it is not decodable; it's just an opaque string of characters to you.
 To use it, you need to send it to a googleapis.com endpoint that knows what to do with it.

 You can send the access token to the googleapis tokeninfo endpoint to ask Google to tell you about it.
-This looks like so:
+Like so:

 ```
 curl -i https://www.googleapis.com/oauth2/v3/tokeninfo\?access_token=$TOKEN
 ```

 For a user-based access token, the response will give expiry, email, audience, scope, etc. Like so:
 ```
 {
   "azp": "32555940559.apps.googleusercontent.com",